golang-id/tour/CONTRIBUTING.md

 To verify changes to the code examples you must use your local toolchain to compile and run `gotour` locally.

+The App Engine version runs code examples against the service at play.golang.org.
+To verify changes to the code examples you must use your local toolchain to compile and run `gotour` locally.

 ## Contributing code

 Please read the [Contribution Guidelines](https://golang.org/doc/contribute.html)